MylesHenehan/WSAA-coursework/project/README.md

 | `linguistDAO.py` | A Python Data Access Object (DAO) module that handles all interactions with the MySQL database. |
 | `linguistfinder.html` | A front-end HTML template that provides a web interface for interacting with the linguist database using AJAX. |
 | `dbconfig.py` | Contains database configuration details such as connection parameters, used by the DAO to establish database connections. |
+| `requirements.txt`| Lists all Python dependencies needed to run the application (used for quick setup in virtual environments or deployment).

 ---